 Visit a museum.
 Museums in Italy are usually closed on Mondays and open on Sundays, so this is a perfect day to visit a museum, UNLESS it’s a free Sunday.
 In that case — especially for the Vatican museums or Colosseum free Sundays — stay away as it is utter chaos.

-Attend a festival.
+Go to a festival.
 Local festivals are held on weekends, so before you go to Italy, check your locations and dates.
-Italy has some amazing festivals, especially in the Spring and Fall.
+Italy has some amazing festivals, especially in the spring and fall.
 I wish there were one central website that was kept up to date and listed all festivals in Italy.
 There isn’t one that I know of, although Regioni Italiane is probably the best.
 You can search by region and by month, which takes a bit of time but it’s worth it.
 I usually use google and enter the town or region (so Siena or Tuscany for example) and the month, and see what comes up.
 There are lots of hotels and farmhouses that list local festivals on their websites and these will come up in a google search.
 Keep in mind that most festivals are yearly and Italians are not good at updating festival information very far in advance, so you may see last year’s festival information but you can probably figure out when the festival might be held in the future.
 For example if it was on the 3rd Sunday in May last year, it will likely be on the same weekend this year.

 Get lost.
 This is an activity I recommend for small Italian towns (and for Venice, Florence and Bologna in particular) even when things are open.
 Explore small Italian streets and soak up the atmosphere.
 Then use your map to get found again.